-Although Dr. Jalon is embedded in GUSOM, she is employed through CAPS and is bound to confidentiality through HIPAA.
-As a personal rule, Dr. Jalon will speak with you directly if it is recommended to involve others for support and will discuss specifically the information that will be shared if you choose to consent.
+Although Dr. Sanders is embedded in GUMC, she is employed through CAPS and is bound to confidentiality through HIPAA.
+Dr. Sanders will speak with you directly if it is recommended to involve others for support and will discuss specifically the information that will be shared if you choose to consent.
 Please note that once information is shared, CAPS cannot guarantee privacy from the 3rd party individual.

 Can my fellow classmates, other doctors at MedStar, or deans see my private information in the system?